 The 3D printing evolution will undoubtedly transform the manufacturing process and the way businesses operate globally including in SEA.
 The question now is: “Are you ready to be on board as well?”
 Share your thoughts on how you think 3D printing can help your business in South East Asia by contacting me below.

 Roman Ratayczak is the General Manager, Business Line Precision Machinery, Business Unit Technology, DKSH.
 He oversees global business development and has spent over 13 years developing and growing business in different markets in Korea and Thailand.
-Roman has vast experiences in the automotive business in Europe.
+Roman also has vast experience in the automotive business in Europe.